Renahud/devoxx-2022/content/notes/Qwik.md

 title: "Qwik"
 alias: []
 ---
-*A no hydration instant on personnalized web app with thymeleaf.*
+*A no hydration instant on personnalized web app.*

 The startup time of you application si key to make users stay and come back to the site.